liferay-search/liferay-docs/en/user/articles/110-collaboration/05-collaborating/08-knowledge-base/01-intro.markdown

 [TOC levels=1-4]

-The Knowledge Base app can be used to display professional product documentation or form complete books or guides.
+The Knowledge Base app can be used to display professional sharepoint documentation or form complete books or guides.
 It even lets you import article source files written in Markdown.
 It's [workflow-enabled](/docs/7-2/user/-/knowledge_base/u/workflow),